School bullying

 School bullying, like bullying outside the school context, refers to one or more perpetrators who have greater physical strength or more social power than their victim and who repeatedly act aggressively toward their victim.
 Bullying can be verbal or physical.
 Bullying, with its ongoing character, is distinct from one-off types of peer conflict.
 Different types of school bullying include ongoing physical, emotional, and/or verbal aggression.
 Cyberbullying and sexual bullying are also types of bullying.
 Bullying even exists in higher education.
 There are warning signs that suggest that a child is being bullied, a child is acting as a bully, or a child has witnessed bullying at school.

 The cost of school violence is significant across many nations but there are educational leaders who have had success in reducing school bullying by implementing certain strategies.
 Some strategies used to reduce or prevent school bullying include educating the students about bullying, restricting of recording devices in the classroom, employing security technology, and hiring school safety officers.
 How schools respond to bullying, however, varies widely.
 Effects on the victims of school bullying include feelings of depression, anxiety, anger, stress, helplessness, and reduced school performance Empirical research by Sameer Hinduja and Justin Patchin involving a national sample of US youth have found that some victims of school bullying have attempted to commit suicide.

 This behavior is not a one-off episode; it must be repetitive and habitual to be considered bullying.
-Students who are LGBT, have parents of lower educational levels, are thought to be provocative, are perceived to be vulnerable, or are atypical or considered outsiders are at higher risk of being victimized by bullies.
+Students who are LGBTQIA+, have parents of lower educational levels, are thought to be provocative, are perceived to be vulnerable, or are atypical or considered outsiders are at higher risk of being victimized by bullies.
 Baron (1977) defined such "aggressive behaviour as behaviour that is directed towards the goal of harming or injuring another living being who is motivated to avoid such treatment".

 Historically, Thomas Hughes's 1857 novel Tom Brown's School Days details intensive school bullying, but the first major scholarly journal article to address school bullying appears to have been written in 1897.
 Research in school bullying has dramatically expanded over time, rising from 62 citations in the 90 years between 1900 and 1990, to 562 in the 4 years between 2000 and 2004.
 Since 2004, research on school bullying has mushroomed.